tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/SDK 文档/实时语音伴奏_intl_en.md

 |SetAccompanyFileCurrentPlayedTimeByMs 				|Set playback progress|

->?To use real-time voice accompaniment, it is required to integrate the GME SDK and enable real-time voice chat.
+>To use real-time voice accompaniment, it is required to integrate the GME SDK and enable real-time voice chat.

 ### How to use
 Flow chart for social App: